-Outside areas and boundaries Repair category 2 Notes Evidence of movement was observed in the form of cracking to the garden steps and retaining garden wall.
-It is not possible to say that further movement will not occur.
-Whilst further movement would seem unlikely, further advice may be considered prudent.
-Boundary walls and fences should be regularly checked and maintained as Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries

+Repair category 2

+Notes Open and weathered pointing noted to the stone boundary wall.
+Repairs are required.
+Evidence of movement was observed in the form of cracking to a retaining wall adjacent to the steps to the rear of the property.
+It is not possible to say that further significant movement will not occur while further movement would seem unlikely, further advice may be prudent.